felixlopz/next-trackity/README.md

 - [x] Create select for category and accounts
 - [x] BulkCreate Not Working

-- [ ] BulkUpdate
+- [x] BulkUpdate

+  - [x] Modify the data table element I accidentaly modified the global component,
+  - [x] Pass the ids and the selected values to update to the bulk-up endpoint of the transaction api

+- [ ] Change Banner Message Corresponding Page (example doesn't make sense to a have a date filtering on categories, accounts pages)

 - [ ] Keep looking row when update
 - [ ] BulkDelete from csv importation
+- [ ] Disable Dates

 - [ ] Look for better error handling with names
-- [ ] Disable Dates

-- [ ] Reogranaize folders

-  - [ ] Move actions and columns from accoutns app router

 - [ ] Implement Subscription Base Systems
+- [ ] Landing Page